FF-M Isolation

 Note

-1. Total number = A_RO + A_ROXN + P_RWXN + A_RWXN + (1 + n)A_RWXN, while n equals the maximum peripheral numbers needed by one partition.
-This is the configuration chosen by the reference implementation.
+1. Total number = A_RO + A_ROXN + P_RWXN + (2 + n)A_RWXN = 5 + n, where n is the maximum number of peripherals needed by one partition.

-5. This data belongs to SPRTL RW but it is set as Read-Only and only SPM can update this region with the activate partition’s metadata for implementing functions with owner SP’s context, such as heap functions.
+5. This data belongs to SPRTL RW but it is set as Read-Only and only SPM can update this region with the active partition’s metadata for implementing functions with owner SP’s context, such as heap functions.
 This region can be skipped if there is no metadata required (such as no heap functionalities required).

 Default access rules